Introduction

 - Information is given on a strictly confidential basis to legal/ auditing or other professionals

-- Information is given to the Police or any other Authorities - The number of staff involved in the investigation will be kept to a minimum so as to ensure confidentiality.
+- The number of staff involved in the investigation will be kept to a minimum so as to ensure confidentiality.
 This will also prevent leakage of information.

 - For whistleblowers who are NAC staff, assurance will be made for their protection under employment even if the report turns out to be unfounded but made in good faith.
-Staff who has sufficient grounds to believe that he/she is being unfairly treated
+The Organisation will not tolerate any harassment or victimization of the whistleblower because of a report made in good faith , and/or evidence provided during investigation.

-as a result of having made such a report or given evidence as a witness in respect of the wrongdoing may submit a complaint via the channels listed in paragraph 11 by filling up the reporting form found in Annex B. However, reporting with a malicious
+- The whistleblower is assured protection against unfair treatment, such as intimidiation, and threats of dismissal or disciplinary action taken against them.
+Staff who has sufficient grounds to believe that he/she is being unfairly treated as a result of having made such a report or given evidence as a witness in respect of the wrongdoing may submit a complaint via the channels listed in paragraph 11 by filling up the reporting form found in Annex B.

 Retention of Records

-- Internal Audit will maintain a log of all reported incidents or concerns, tracking their receipt, investigation and resolution.
+- Internal Audit will maintain a log of all reported incidents or concerns, tracking their receipt, investigation and resolution

-- Internal Audit will also maintain a record of all steps taken in connection with any investigation conducted of a reported incident, including investigations which are subsequently found to be unsubstantiated or cases dropped because of insufficient
+- Internal Audit will also maintain a record of all steps taken in connection with any investigation conducted of a reported incident, including investigations which are subsequently found to be unsubstantiated or cases dropped because of insufficient information.

 How will NAC Respond